Category Archives: Book Reviews

 Just as the river never forgets that it’s goal is the sea, so friendship never forgets that its only reason for existing is to love other people…

-This is the first wisdom oriented book I have read since leaving Christianity almost 5 years ago.
+This is the first spiritually oriented book I have read since leaving Christianity almost 5 years ago.
 For a time, the wisdom-well was poisoned and I could not read books with any religious or spiritual sympathies.
 But now I find myself yearning for books that speak to my humanity, books that call on me to reflect on who and what I am and how I want to live my life.

 Note: